The Magic of Logic (2)

 Okay, six coins, Enders.
 “We can find it in two weighings??” he asked in disbelief.
 “You tell me,” I replied.
 This time he spent over five minutes thinking, a little embarrassed that it took him so long.
 But got it in the end: “Of course, it’s the same as five.
 Weigh two against two, if one side goes down, you can find the heavier coin in one more weighing; if they balance then the heaver coin is one of the two we have not weighed, and we can find it in the second weighing.
 We even found a second way: three against three, then one against one from the heavier side.
 Clever boy!

 Seven! — “Seven??
 In two weighings?
 That is impossible!”
-Enders said, but started thinking, and quickly found the solution: three against three.
-If they balance it is the remaining coin; if one side goes down we can find the heavier coin in one more try, “just like the first problem with three coins!”
-No more pestering about T&J — Enders was waiting to see if more coins were possible.
+Enders said, but started thinking, and soon had the solution: three against three.
+If they balance, it is the remaining coin; if one side goes down we can find the heavier coin in one more try, “just like the first problem with three coins!”
+No more pestering about Tom and Jerry — Enders was waiting to see if more coins were possible.

 I was very pleased with how he had solved the problems and offered to fire up Tom and Jerry on my Android tablet.
 But Enders wanted to know: can you do ten coins in two weighings?
 He spent quite some time working on that, and became a bit frustrated.
 So I told him it wasn’t possible — you need three weighings.
 He found a method, using admirable logic: weigh five against five, take the five that are heavier and use our method for five coins from earlier on to find the heavier one in two more weighings!
 Very good, Enders.
 T&J now?
 Nope, one more please!